stackabletech/kafka-operator/README.md

         replicas: 3
 ```

+If you want to find out more about it, take a look at this [getting started guide](https://docs.stackable.tech/kafka/stable/getting_started/first_steps.html).

 ## Behind the Scenes

-This operator is written by [Stackable](https://www.stackable.tech) in Rust.

-This operator uses [kube.rs](https://kube.rs/) to interact with the Kubernetes control plane.
+This operator is written by [Stackable](https://www.stackable.tech).
+It uses [kube.rs](https://kube.rs/) to interact with the Kubernetes control plane.

 We test it [extensively](https://ci.stackable.tech/) using [Kuttl](https://kuttl.dev/)-powered integration tests on managed Kubernetes of multiple cloud platforms and our own bare-metal clusters.